visualopsholdings/tinylogo/README.md

 ### Moving code into flash memory.

-We can put the strings and the actual PROGRAM code into flash memory now, but I'm working om being able to put the actual code in flash memory.

 2K of dynamic memory isn't a whole lot :-)

+We can put the strings and the actual PROGRAM code into flash memory now, but I'm working on being able to put the actual code in flash memory.

-So the basic idea is you write your code incrememntally and use a simple tool to compile the code to an array of data which you include in the sktech as Flash memory.
+So the basic idea is you write your code incrementally and use a simple tool to compile the code to an array of data which you include in the sketch as Flash memory.

-Then you can still incrementally compile new words which go into the variable space.
+Then you can still add new words which go into the variable space.

 ### OUTPUT from the Arduino to the PI